-Data in the below tracker are provided as of 6/30/2020, the planned or initial end date of the program.
+Data in the below tracker are provided as of 8/8/2020.
+Unless the PPP is once again extended, this is the last data release of the program.
 All data have been sourced from the SBA, which provides program information for the PPP here.
 This tracker will be updated with PPP data as the SBA makes it available, typically on Fridays.

 The tables below illustrate the total number and value of PPP loans disbursed to date in addition to the average value of a PPP loan and the total number of SBA-approved lenders.

-As of 6/30/2020 the SBA has disbursed $521 billion of the $659 billion so far appropriated by Congress to this program, with 21 percent of PPP funds remaining available to the program.
+As of 8/8/2020 the SBA has disbursed $525 billion of the $659 billion so far appropriated by Congress to this program, with $134 billion, or 20 percent of PPP funds remaining available to the program.